ChadGueli/BeachNet/README.md

 ## Things I'd Do Differently
 Remove the deconvolutions because they lead to checkerboard patterns, as discussed by Odena, et. al. [(2016)](https://distill.pub/2016/deconv-checkerboard/).

-Start my NAS with a lot of layers to initially process the series in its 1D form.
+Start my NAS with a lot of layers that initially process the series in its 1D form.

 Use some bidirectional feature pyramid network layers, as proposed by Tan, et. al. [(2019)](https://arxiv.org/pdf/1911.09070.pdf), with fixed length and depth, but variable width.